sriramgkn/sriramgkn.github.io/_posts/2023-09-06-Testing-Math.md

 title: Numerical methods class
 ---

-This term I am taking a grad class on numerical methods in physics.
+This term, I am taking a graduate class on numerical methods in physics.
 I look forward to it, and hopefully sharing some nice things I learn!

 Okay, so first class just got over.
-Very cool prof, he's written his own book for the subject and also a website for it!
+Cool prof, he's written his own book on the subject and also a website for it.
 Do check out: [https://numphyspy.org](https://numphyspy.org).
-Also, I will *not* be sharing assignments publicly as it is a university course.
+Also, I will not be sharing assignments publicly for obvious reasons.

-What I do think would be cool is exploring the textbook together as I read it. let's see how it goes!
+What I do think would be cool is exploring the textbook together as I read it.
+Also probably a good excuse to test mathjax on this blog.